 July 23-26, 2007 – Rome

 We are finishing our 3rd day in Rome, and so far, it is VERY HOT!
+We arrived on Monday morning.
 We couldn’t sleep on the plane because the PA system kept dinging at us nonstop, throughout the flight (Like those Southwest commercials – *DING!*).
 So having been up for 34 hours straight, we were pretty tired, but managed to check out a few churches near our hotel.
 We also took a walk through Rome, visiting the Campo di Fiori, Piazza Navona, the Pantheon, Piazza Colonna, Trevi Fountain, and the Spanish Steps.

 Yesterday, we went to the Colosseum, Palatine Hill, Roman Forum, and Capital Hill.
 It was only about 87 degrees.
 They are predicting 91 for Friday, when we go to Pompeii… I hope we don’t melt!